[Last updated 6th May, 2023]

-The FODMAP reintroduction plan is arguably the most important part of a low FODMAP diet .
+The FODMAP rechallenge and reintroduction plan is arguably the most important part of a low FODMAP diet.

 The aim is to learn what your individual tolerance level is to different FODMAPs, and reintroduce some of your favourite foods as well.

-But in order to be successful, it must be approached in a systematic fashion.
+In order to rechallenge and reintroduce FODMAPs successfully, it must be approached in a systematic fashion.

-This is a detailed overview and FAQ of the reintroduction process.
+This is a detailed overview and FAQ of the entire process.

 What is the FODMAP Reintroduction Plan or Challenge Phase?

-The FODMAP reintroduction plan is the second part of a low FODMAP diet, and refers to the strategic process of reintroducing FODMAPs to the diet.
+The FODMAP reintroduction plan is the second part of a low FODMAP diet (after the elimination phase), and refers to the strategic process of reintroducing FODMAPs to the diet.

 Following this plan enables you to discover what exact FODMAPs trigger your IBS symptoms.
 By the end you should have a great understanding of what foods you can and cannot tolerate, and in what quantities.